Resolving duplicate bindings

 Here we have defined a multibinder for Integer

-s that simply adds all of the duplicate Integer
+s that simply adds up all duplicate Integer

 s together.

-Let's create a module with multiple duplicate bindings for an Integer
+Let's create a module with several duplicate bindings for Integer

 :